A short review for a short book…

 And some people are clearly pissed off about it.

 At the time of writing (30/11/18) the book has been out about a month.
-It’s sitting at #5 in the US Amazon charts for Thriller and Suspense (which is some going after a month).
-It’s sitting at #1 in the UK charts (which is some goinger going…words, they’re difficult).
+It’s sitting at #5 in the US Amazon charts for Thriller and Suspense (which is some going to still be there after a month).
+It’s sitting at #1 in the UK charts (which is some goinger going…words: they’re difficult).
 In terms of customer rating it currently holds 3 stars from 88 reviews in the UK, and 3.5 from 659 in the US.

 Ignoring the comments regarding the actual story (and some people have issues with its politics, its lack of explanation and the plot) here are some selected bits from some of the one star reviews: